TSTanabe/HAMSTER/README.md

 # Generic draft
 # HAMSTER: Homolog and Synteny Mining Pipeline

-HAMSTER is a modular command-line pipeline for the high-throughput identification and analysis of homologous genes, gene clusters, and collinear syntenic blocks across multiple genome datasets.
-It provides automated, reproducible workflows for genome mining, synteny block detection, and protein sequence clustering with advanced visualization and reporting.
+HAMSTER is a modular command-line pipeline for the high-throughput identification of homologous genes with collinear syntenic blocks across multiple genome datasets.
+It provides an automated, reproducible workflow to sort sequences into functional equivalent groups based on genomic synteny block detection, presence propability and protein sequence clustering.
+It is also compatible with the globDB genome collection.

 ## Features